How to file a complaint against a Chinese Supplier

 I am John from ABC Company.
 I am writing about the order number 12345 placed on [Date].

-This approach opens a stage for constructive dialogue.
+This approach creates an opportunity for constructive dialogue.

 Clear List of Issues with Evidence